A younger version of me and a younger version of this Youtube channel started this series called Startup Funding Explained.

 We went through a theoretical company’s story while analyzing how the cap table evolved through various rounds of funding.
 Make sure to watch Parts 1 through 3 if you want to get a grip on that.

 But if you are only in for the good stuff, that’s OK.
-This video will analyze a few exit scenarios for that theoretical company and how much money everyone does, or does not make.
+This article will analyze a few exit scenarios for that theoretical company and how much money everyone does, or does not make.

 Let’s look at the last version of the cap table: